-Over two years ago, I first heard about The Empty Manger by Bill Crider when Ben Boulden mentioned his 2008 review of the same over on his Gravetapping Blog.
+Back a number of years ago, I first heard about The Empty Manager by Bill Crider when Ben Boulden mentioned his 2008 review of the same over on his Gravetapping Blog.
 It wasn’t available via eBook or at my local library so Bill Crider sent me a copy from his own personal library.
 I reviewed it here on the blog late December 2014.
+I mentioned in here again in December 2016.
 I had planned to read the other novellas in the book and still have not managed to do that.
 Life tended to laugh and interefer with my plans on this and quite a number of other things.
 So it goes.
 Though I have not managed to get the job done, my advice remains the same as it was then—if you can get your hands on the book do so.
+For this final Friday in 2019, head over to Todd Mason ‘s Sweet Freedom Blog for the full list of reading suggestions.

 Sheriff Dan Rhodes can’t remember it ever snowing in Blacklin County on Christmas.
 It certainly didn’t look like it would happen this year with daytime temperatures in the upper 60’s and low 40’s at night.
 Typical weather for the area residents of the county located in East Texas, but not conducive to the postcard winter wonderland so many long for at this time of year.